All Episodes

 Crimea, here we come.

-What are you gonna do, Joe?
+What are you going to do, Joe?

-Because President Xi said he's gonna blow your military uh bases to little bits and pieces.
+Because President Xi said he's going to blow your military bases to little bits and pieces and says that he'll unleash 1.5 billion Chinese on any enemy.

-That was right, that was directed right at you, Joe.
+That was right that was directed right at you, Joe.

 Maybe somebody can interpret this and send it to Joe.